 The budget allows for the construction of a portable working spectrometer and three wavelengths of excitation lights that will be used in coral reef research tanks at the Oklahoma Aquarium to study the bioflourescence of flouroproteins in various coral species under different stressors.
 This funding will allow the purchase of equipment that is not covered under the National Science Foundation funding that is supporting other aspects of the research project.

 Purchase components for UV/VIS Ocean Optics Spectrometer

 Jun 01, 2018

 Assemble components and install in Oklahoma Aquarium Tank

 Provide interim report on key findings

 Meet the Team

 Marine habitats and issues have been my passion since I was a child growing up on the Chesapeake Bay.
-I have dedicated my career to educating and research, from sea turtle conservation, groundfish operations, anthropogenic effects and my PhD research, coral reef habitats.
-As Director of Education for the Oklahoma Aquarium, I share my knowledge with half a million visitors annually!
+I have dedicated my career to educating and research, from sea turtle conservation, groundfish operations, anthropogenic effects, and my Ph.D. research on coral reef habitats.
+As Director of Research, I share my knowledge with half a million visitors annually.
 After a 25 year career in marine biology, I began to explore bio-fluorescence and realized that there was much to be learned regarding the functionality and potential importance for failing reef systems.
-Building on previous research, I am studying the stress response of Scleractinian corals by measurement of fluorescence emission, and how we may use this as an early indicator for reef health prior to bleaching.
-Through the trials I am conducting with relevant climate change induced variables, I am also identifying the hardier corals that could be utilized in reef replanting programs.
+Building on previous research, I would like to explore whether increasing green fluorescent protein emission by use of CRISPR manipulation, will increase coral symbiont recruitment.
+Without its symbiont, coral can not survive bleaching events.
+Bleaching events occur when the coral expels the symbiont due to an increase in water temperature due to human impact.
 As we move forward, we need to rethink how we conserve coral reefs and I hope to add to that body of knowledge and provide some additional tools to preserve our important reef habitats.